-La Puerta Falsa: One Of The Most Famous Restaurants In Bogota
+La Puerta Falsa: Famous Restaurant In Bogota

 La Puerta Falsa (Calle 11 No 6-50), in Bogota’s historic La Candelaria District, is one of the oldest and most traditional restaurants in the city: it dates back to 1816, and, without wanting to make the place sound too old-fashioned, you can definitely tell!
 Located just off the Plaza Bolivar, in the main tourist hub of the city, La Puerta Falsa always has a long line of travelers wanting to verify Anthony Bourdain’s claims for themselves, plus a regular and loyal clientele who seem to come back time and again.